Feuerhamster/Feuerhamster/README.md

 # 🌈 Feuerhamster
-*FullStack Web-Developer living in nothern germany*
+*FullStack Web-Developer from nothern germany*

 ## 🙋 About me
 I am 20 years old and have been programming since I was 14.